shanep/shanep.github.io/docs/cs155/course-introduction.md

 Homework is expected to take about 3-4 hours.
-The time commitment in this module can vary widely because you will be downloading and installing tools which can take more time depending on your personal computing configuration.
+The time commitment in this module can vary widely because you will be downloading and installing tools, which can take more time depending on your personal computing configuration.

 - [Sign up for a FREE GitHub student account](https://education.github.com/pack)